 Instant Pot Sweet Corn

-It’s a little scary, sometimes, the no peek method of cooking in the Instant Pot, and that holds true for just about everything, including Sweet Corn.
+It’s a little scary, sometimes, the no-peek method of cooking in the Instant Pot, and that holds true for just about everything, including Sweet Corn.
 Cooking in the IP is sometimes a leap of faith.
 But no worries about Instant Pot Sweet Corn.
-Trust the method and you’ll have the best, easiest, no fuss, no boiling water sweet corn.
+Trust the method and you’ll have the best, easiest, no-fuss, no vats of boiling water sweet corn.

 About Instant Pot Sweet Corn:

 We boil our Sweet Corn, usually in salted water, but that can be changed up sometimes and some people have secrets.
-A little sugar, vinegar or maybe milk, but most of us think that’s an abomination.
+A little sugar, vinegar, or maybe milk.
 We steam our Sweet Corn, too and we grill it all kinds of different ways.
-At the fairs, we buy it.
-The vendor will peel back the husk, dip it in a vat of butter (we like to believe it’s butter, anyway) and hand it over.
+Then there are the fairs and festivals.
+The vendor will peel back the husk, dip the ear in a vat of butter (we like to believe it’s butter, anyway), and hand it over.
 It’s like the first “food on a stick.”

 Making Instant Pot Sweet Corn: